InAs-Al Hybrid Devices Passing the Topological Gap Protocol: Topological gap device design and requirements

 All of the key material and design parameters feed into the effective parameters given in \Cref{tab:effective_parameters}, together with $\delta V$ and $\kappa$.
-They define the projected single-sub-band model in \Cref{eq:nanowire-with-disorder2} from which our simulations can be reproduced.
+They define the projected single-sub-band model in \Cref{eq:nanowire_with_disorder} from which our simulations of bulk properties of our devices can be reproduced.
 Any device that replicates our design and material stack will have similar effective parameters.